thinktandem/thinktandem.io/src/content/articles/testing-headless-websites.md

 server.start(() => console.log("Talkback started!"));

 ```
 You should be able to copy/paste this directly.
-What we're doing here isrequiring the talkback package, setting some options, creating a NodeJS HTTP server using talkback, and then booting that server up to listen on port 80.
+What we're doing here is requiring the Talkback package, setting some options, creating a NodeJS HTTP server using talkback, and then booting that server up to listen on port 80.

 We're doing a few things to note in the options:

 1. We're setting some ignore headers and ignoring the body.
 Your mileage may vary on what headers to ignore, but the set I picked here seemed to give me reliable results.
 2. We've set some environment variables to allow some control of the proxy without having to modify the proxy itself.

-Make sure the tapes directory is setup by running `mkdir -p test/tapes`.
+Make sure the "tapes" directory is setup by running `mkdir -p test/tapes`.
 Once that is setup, we need to alter our `.env` file and rebuild.

 ```ini
 APP_ENV=lando
 API_URL=http://mytalkback.lndo.site
 DRUPAL_URL=http://myapi.lndo.site
 RECORD_REQUESTS=true
 ```

-Notice that we're using HTTP urls for everything, and that we're running through the proxy still.
+Notice that we're using HTTP URLs for everything, and that we're running through the proxy still.
 We're only doing this because Talkback doesn't seem to be able to handle HTTPS requests very well and Nuxt does some client side requests which don't have access to the docker network, and therefore have to route through the proxy.

 After we've got this all set up, run `lando rebuild -y` to rebuild the project.
 This should reload the changed environment variables and boot up our two extra services.
 Once everything is back up and running, try running `lando test` again.
 If everything worked out well, you should now be able to see a new JSON file in `tests/tapes`.
-Go Ahead and read it.
+Go ahead and read it.
 The file should be quite parsable and will contain the request made to the API, and it's response.

 We should now have a perfectly reproducable request.
 For giggles, try turning off the API project. you should be able to `lando stop` the API and keep loading your site frontend.

-The proxy now acts as a standin for our API backend, making it possible to develop the frontend application without the backend running, at least until you need to consume a new API endpoint that has not yet been captured by Talkback.
+The proxy now acts as a stand-in for our API backend, making it possible to develop the frontend application without the backend running, at least until you need to consume a new API endpoint that has not yet been captured by Talkback.